hyperledger/besu-docs/docs/public-networks/how-to/upgrade-node.md

 description: Upgrade Besu
 ---

-# Upgrading your Besu node
+# Upgrade your Besu node

 When upgrading your Besu node, we recommend: